hgleung/hgleung/README.md

 ## 🚀 Featured Project

 ### [toy-lang](https://github.com/hgleung/toy-lang)
-A fully Python-based toy language interpreter and playground.
-This project showcases my interest in programming languages and compilers, featuring a custom lexer, parser, and interpreter.
+A Python-based toy language interpreter and playground, featuring a custom lexer, parser, and interpreter.
 Check out the repo for code, examples, and documentation!

 ## 🌐 More About Me